Payroll Lock

 A payroll lock is the point at which payroll data for a run is restricted from ordinary editing so the run can be processed and controlled consistently.

-From a payroll perspective, locking matters because payroll cannot stay reliable if data keeps changing during review, approval, and payment preparation.
+Locking matters because payroll cannot stay reliable if data keeps changing during review, approval, and payment preparation.
 A lock helps preserve the version of payroll that was actually reviewed.

 Why Payroll Lock Matters